guillerg/udacity-flashcards/README.md

 - Press `i` to open iOS emulator.
 - Press `q` to display QR code.
 Then scan the code with your EXPO mobile from your device.

+Some code snippets and ideas inspired from Udacity's slack channels for this course